Property Settlement FAQs

 - Is the proposed division just and equitable?

-Whilst this approach will not apply in every situation, it is often useful to consider the above steps.
+This approach will not apply in every situation.
+However it is often useful to consider the above steps.

 There are generally three kinds of contributions: